RS Runtime Security Observability + Control

 Detect, investigate, and control runtime risk across Kubernetes, containers, and Linux hosts.

-Real-time Visibility Process, file, and network telemetry mapped to workloads and hosts.
+Real-time Visibility eBPF-based process, file, and network telemetry mapped to pods, containers, and hosts.

-Investigation Workflow Correlated threat, vulnerability, and process signals with fast triage context.
+Investigation Workflow Correlated threat, vulnerability, drift, and exposure signals with compliance-ready triage context.

-Flexible Deployment Run on standalone Linux, Docker, Kubernetes, EKS, or ECS with the same dashboard.
+Flexible Deployment Same sensor, same features on standalone Linux, Docker, Kubernetes, AWS EKS, or AWS ECS.

 Feature pathways